pingcap/tidb/docs/design/2024-05-10-extension-authentication-plugin.md

     // priv: the dynamic privilege required by the user's SQL statement
     // withGrant: whether the statement to be executed is granting the user privilege for executing GRANT statements
     // connState: the TLS connection state (contains the TLS certificate) if client is using TLS.
 It will be nil if the client is not using TLS
-    VerifyDynamicPrivilege(activeRoles []*auth.RoleIdentity, user, host, privName string, withGrant bool, connState *tls.ConnectionState) bool
+    VerifyDynamicPrivilege func(activeRoles []*auth.RoleIdentity, user, host, privName string, withGrant bool, connState *tls.ConnectionState) bool
 }
 ```

+Note that we are using a `struct` instead of an `interface` to make sure that if in the future we add a new function/attribute required, existing user-implemented plugin code are still compatible.

-Let’s discuss each interface and why they are needed:
+Let’s discuss each attributes/functions and why they are needed:

-`PasswordReader`: This function will be called multiple times:
-1. When the client establishes connections, TiDB should check if `PasswordReader() == nil`, if so, it means the plugin does not require custom handling for passing client passwords, so it will tell the client to use `mysql_clear_password` plugin on the client-side to pass the password in clear text format.
-Otherwise, if the function does not return nil, it means the plugin has some special mechanisms for reading the password from the client, which could include sending more data back to the client.
-In this case, TiDB will return the Name of the plugin to the client, so the client can look for the [local implementation](https://dev.mysql.com/doc/extending-mysql/8.0/en/writing-authentication-plugins-client-side.html) of the plugin which understands the data sent from the server side.
-It is important to keep this as an option, as a user-implemented customized plugin can require client-side implementation as well.
-This should happen here: https://github.com/pingcap/tidb/blob/8d9e67b37dea759db0980aeddf4da967bf93e83e/pkg/server/conn.go#L252
-2. If `PasswordReader() != nil`,  then the returned function will be called with the current connection, which the plugin can use to communicate with the client and return the final password (can be processed) from the client in here: https://github.com/pingcap/tidb/blob/8d9e67b37dea759db0980aeddf4da967bf93e83e/pkg/server/conn.go#L605
+`Name`: the name of the plugin.
+This will be used in the `CREATE USER ...
+IDENTIFIED WITH 'plugin_name'` statement.
+The plugin name will be registered as a system variable in TiDB.

+`RequiredClientSidePlugin`: the name of the client-side plugin required by the server-side plugin.
+This is used to check if the client has the required plugin installed and require the client to use it if installed.
+The user can require default MySQL plugins such as `caching_sha2_password` or `mysql_native_password`.

-`Authenticate`: this should include the authentication check performed during connection attempts after the plugin/SSL information has been exchanged between the client and server.
+`AuthenticateUser`: this should include the authentication check performed during connection attempts after the plugin/SSL information has been exchanged between the client and server.
 It should be called inside https://github.com/pingcap/tidb/blob/8d9e67b37dea759db0980aeddf4da967bf93e83e/pkg/privilege/privileges/privileges.go#L514 where the privilege manager checks the authentication plugin, and receives all the information it needs.
 For example, username, password, and the TLS connection state which includes the TLS certificates.
 If an error is returned, the connection attempt will fail.
+If the server would like to communicate with the client to send extra data (e.g. salt) to the client, it can use the `authConn` interface to do so.
+The client can then use this data to process the password before sending it back to the server.

-`IsValidPasswordHash`: after the connection attempt is granted, validates whether the password stored locally in TiDB is a valid password hash.
-This should be called in https://github.com/pingcap/tidb/blob/8d9e67b37dea759db0980aeddf4da967bf93e83e/pkg/privilege/privileges/privileges.go#L213
+`ValidateAuthString`: after the connection attempt is granted, validates whether the password stored locally in TiDB is a valid password hash.
+This should be called in https://github.com/pingcap/tidb/blob/8d9e67b37dea759db0980aeddf4da967bf93e83e/pkg/privilege/privileges/privileges.go#L213.
+This is also called with the user is created with `CREATE USER ....
+IDENTIFIED AS 'my_auth_string'` where `my_auth_string` will be validated using this function to make sure it's a valid hash.

-`EncodePassword`: called when executing `CREATE`/`ALTER USER`/`SET PASSWORD` statements to encode the password.
+`GenerateAuthString`: called when executing `CREATE`/`ALTER USER`/`SET PASSWORD` statements to encode the password.
 It should return the encoded password and whether the input password is legal.
 Should be called inside https://github.com/pingcap/tidb/blob/8d9e67b37dea759db0980aeddf4da967bf93e83e/pkg/parser/ast/misc.go#L1421.
 Password validation during creation/alter time should be done inside this function.

 `VerifyPrivilege`: is called to authorize users for executing SQL statements.
 This will be an extra check on top of the existing check done with the `MySQLPrivilege.RequestVerification`, so it should be called after the statement here: https://github.com/pingcap/tidb/blob/8d9e67b37dea759db0980aeddf4da967bf93e83e/pkg/privilege/privileges/privileges.go#L189.
 If the user does not have the privileges granted in MySQL, the overall approval will fail and the user will get a privilege error.
 The overall logic should be: